SonarSource/sonar-scanner-azdo/sonar-docs/analysis/scan/sonarscanner-for-azure-devops.md

 The <!-- sonarqube -->[SonarQube](https://marketplace.visualstudio.com/items?itemName=SonarSource.sonarqube)<!-- /sonarqube --> <!-- sonarcloud -->[SonarCloud](https://marketplace.visualstudio.com/items?itemName=SonarSource.sonarcloud)<!-- /sonarcloud --> extension for Azure DevOps <!-- sonarqube -->Server<!-- /sonarqube --> makes it easy to integrate analysis into your build pipeline.
 The extension allows the analysis of all languages supported by {instance}.

 <!-- sonarcloud -->
 Microsoft has published a [dedicated lab](https://aka.ms/sonarcloudlab) describing how to integrate SonarCloud in Azure DevOps pipelines.
-The lab includes setting up a Branch Policy in Azure DevOps to block a Pull Request from being submitted if the changed code does not meet the quality bar, as well as setting up the newest pre-deployement gate available from 1.8+ version of the extension.
+The lab includes setting up a Branch Policy in Azure DevOps to block a Pull Request from being submitted if the changed code does not meet the quality bar, as well as setting up the newest pre-deployment gate available from 1.8+ version of the extension.
 <!-- /sonarcloud -->

 <!-- sonarqube -->